dunzeng/StoCFL/README.md

 ## Citation

-If you find this repo helpful to your reseach, please cite our paper:
+If you find this repo helpful to your research, please cite our paper:
 ```
 @article{zeng2023stochastic,
   title={Stochastic clustered federated learning},